 - Failing that you could commit to uninstall your stove when you move – and make sure it isn’t sold to someone living within a village, town, city or any urban area.

-- Try to inform and influence friends, neighbours, colleagues etc and encourage them to read these pages.
-If you had a stove like theirs, that gives you a great perspective from which to influence them.
+- Inform and influence friends, neighbours and colleagues.
+Encourage them to read these pages.
+If you had a stove like theirs, that gives you a great perspective to influence them.

-- Ask your neighbours about whether they are affected by the smoke your fire or stove produces and try to use it less.
+- If you’re still burning, ask your neighbours whether they’re affected by the smoke your fire or stove produces and try to use it less.
 You may be able to join a community particulate matter monitoring project.

 - Make sure your stove is never on too low a low setting.
 Burning hot and clean might be less economical but is necessary to reduce pollution.